Code-Institute-Submissions/portfolio-6/readme.md

 ### Media

 Many of the images from this site have been sourced from Unsplash.
-I created a [collection](https://unsplash.com/collections) which I called using their API https://source.unsplash.com/collection/{COLLECTION ID} during testing.
+I created a [collection](https://unsplash.com/collections) which I called using their API during testing.
 This worked particularly well as it's quick and lightweight.
 An example of how it was used can be seen below.

 ```css
 section.intro {